The Southern States 200 Alabama Course Description

 Elevation Change: Ascent – 2,149 ft., Descent – 2,327 ft.

 Follow the old abandoned road for single-track trail back the way you came for 450 yards to the Pinhoti Trail.
 Go left for 7.55 miles to a trail split.
 This is where the Bald Rock Trail leaves the Pinhoti Trail.
-The Bald Rock Trail is 0.5 Miles long and climbs 320 feet.
+The Bald Rock Trail is 0.5 Miles long and climbs 390 feet.
 It ends at the 1,500 foot long Bald Rock Boardwalk.
-Go under the boardwalk and climb the stairs to the boardwalk.
+Runners are not allowed on the boardwalk.
+Stay on the trail the parallels the boardwalk.
 When you reach Bald Rock, take a moment to look around.
 The view off to the west is amazing.
 The banner photo we use for the Southern States 200 was taken from Bald Rock.

 Single-track Trails: Total – 9.04 miles